cibecs/protein-palace/README.md

 7. **User Interaction**: Users can follow other users to stay updated on their latest recipe submissions and reviews.
 Additionally, users can like and comment on recipes.

-8. **Notifications**: Protein Palace provides notifications to users for activities related to their profile, such as recipe likes, comments, and new followers.
-This keeps users engaged and informed about the interactions happening around their profile.

-9. **Responsive Design**: The website is designed to be responsive, ensuring a seamless user experience across different devices, including desktops, tablets, and mobile phones.
+8. **Responsive Design**: The website is designed to be responsive, ensuring a seamless user experience across different devices, including desktops, tablets, and mobile phones.
 Template was provided by [Themewagon](https://themewagon.com/themes/free-html5-bootstrap-4-ecommerce-website-template-frutika/).

-10. **Message Alerts**: Messages are displayed using a customized alert container that visually distinguishes between success and error messages.
+9. **Message Alerts**: Messages are displayed using a customized alert container that visually distinguishes between success and error messages.

 ## Screenshots